ktb702/AutomateTheBoringStuff/README.md

 # AutomateTheBoringStuff
-Exercises and projects from the book
+Exercises and projects from the book and Udemy course.